Top Five Podcasts

 Podcasts are something that I’ve wanted to get into for a while now.
 I tried listening to them a while back but found that I couldn’t concentrate on them without having something to watch too.
 But there are so many interesting ones out there that I knew I had to give them a second chance.
 And now I love them!
 I’ve started listening to them in the mornings while getting ready and it’s been such a nice way to start the day!
-So, for my first Friday Favourites, I thought I’d share with you all my top five podcasts!
+So, I thought I’d share with you my top five podcasts!

 1. My Dad Wrote a Porno.
 Oddly enough recommended to me by own Dad who LOVES this podcast.
 And now I’ve started listening too I can see why.
 It’s hilarious.
 There have been so many times where I’ve actually burst out laughing to myself while listening.
 It’s so bizarre but so bloody funny.
 If you’re new to podcasts (and over 18!)
 I would highly recommend this one to start!